6 Super-Grains You Should Be EatingArticle posted in: Diet & Nutrition

 Farro is a staple of Italy and is often prepared as a risotto dish.
 Recently it’s become more popular and therefore more available in the U.S. Like Barley, you should avoid the “pearled” variety of farro as it’s not a whole grain.
 Whole grain farro is rich in fiber (one cup has approximately eight grams) and minerals like magnesium, which is important for proper maintenance and function of the body’s bones, nerves and muscles.

 Though it is tiny—about the size of a poppy seed—teff is a nutritional powerhouse, leaving all the other grains in the dust when it comes to calcium content.
-One cup of cooked teff packs in 123 miligrams of calcium.
-Cooked teff can be sprinkled on vegetables or salads or even mixed in with a soups or casseroles to up the nutritional ante of your meal.
+One cup of cooked teff packs in 123 milligrams of calcium.
+Cooked teff can be sprinkled on vegetables or salads or even mixed in with a soups or casseroles to up the nutritional ante of your Nutrisystem Flex meals.